 The Company is since 2H, 2011 shareholder of Autonet Mobile, a California (US) based company active in the automotive sector.
 The valuation of the participation in Autonet Mobile which is measured at acquisition value, is reviewed by the management and the Board on a regular basis in function of the progress (both commercially and financially) made by Autonet Mobile and the general evolution witnessed in the automotive market.
 The stocks are not tradable in an open market and are therefore measured at cost.
 Autonet Mobile went to a transitioning process in 2015 given that the start up was lower than expected.
-The company has recognized impairment losses of EUR 746k on this participation at 31 December 2015 based on the share value of a recent equity transaction at Autonet Mobile.
-Option holds less than 10% in Autonet Mobile.
+The company has recognized impairment losses of EUR 311k (2015: EUR 746k) on this participation at 31 December 2016 based on the share value of a recent bid received from Autonet Mobile.
+Option holds less than 5% in Autonet Mobile.